stan-dev/cmdstanpy/docsrc/installation.rst

 These commands will install CmdStanPy, CmdStan, and the required compilers for using CmdStan on your system.

+Note that CmdStan is only available on conda for versions 2.27.0 and newer.
+If you require an older version, you must use one of the following methods to install it.
+If you require a version of CmdStan *newer* than 2.27.0, but not the latest, you can install it in the standard conda way by specifying ``cmdstan==VERSION`` in the install command.

 Pip (non-Conda) users
 -------------------------